Adaptive Descent Controller

 Total Thrust Command

-The final thrust command combines gravity compensation and the control acceleration.
+The final unsaturated thrust command combines gravity compensation and the commanded control acceleration:

 Thrust Saturation

-The commanded thrust is limited to the physically available actuator range.
+The commanded thrust force is constrained by the physically available actuator range:

 Normalized Throttle Output

-For actuator interfaces expecting a normalized throttle command:
+For propulsion interfaces expecting a normalized throttle command, the saturated thrust command is converted into:

 Descent Modes

-The descent controller operates in four phases determined by the brake ratio.
+The controller operates in discrete descent modes determined by the brake ratio.
+These modes define the control strategy and gain scheduling regime.

 | Mode | Condition | Description |